Meet The Residents

 Arrival: 12 Oct 2021

-Rocket is the newest resident at the Prosimian Sanctuary, arriving the same day as Google on October 12th.
-In June, he was confiscated in California, where pet lemurs are illegal, and subsequently cared for by an AZA accredited zoo.
-Lemurs from the pet trade typically cannot be integrated into managed populations at AZA zoos due to multiple factors, including unknown genetics and behavioral deficiencies.
-Instead, Rocket flew cross-country to us for specialized care.
-He is adjusting to the new environment and eating well.
+Rocket was confiscated in California, where pet lemurs are illegal, and then temporarily cared for by an AZA accredited zoo.
+Lemurs from the pet trade typically cannot be integrated into AZA zoo populations due to unknown genetics and behavioral deficits; so Rocket flew cross-country to us for specialized care.
+Like most lemurs from the pet trade, Rocket has some long-lasting psychological issues.
+It took over 3 years to help him overcome his fear of other lemurs and integrate into a normal social group.

 Ring-tailed lemur, Lemur catta